 The holiday season is upon us and that means lots of shopping for gifts.
-Sometimes it seems like the easiest and best way to go about procuring all of your holiday gifts is to stop at a large mall that has stores to meet every need and desire of everyone on your list.
-However, this year try a different plan of attack and shop locally at small businesses instead.
-There are many upsides to spending your money with small businesses rather than at large retail outlets.
+Sometimes it seems like the easiest and best way to go about shopping for all of your holiday gifts is to stop at a large mall that has stores to meet every need and desire of everyone on your list.
+However, this year try a different plan of attack and shop locally at small businesses to support them instead.
+But why shop at a local, small business?
+There are many upsides when you spend your money with small businesses rather than at large retail outlets.
 Once you experience the benefits of shopping at small businesses, you may never go back to the mall again.

 1. Local character and prosperity

 Each geographical area is unique, so small businesses can provide a plethora of unique localized gifts.
-Further, purchase at a small store puts money back into that community.
+Further, purchasing at a small store puts money back into that community.
 For example, purchasing something from a small shop in the Upper Peninsula of Michigan can allow you to present a gift that not only expresses the unique nature of the UP, it also helps to sustain the economic health of the area as well.
 Purchasing gifts from local shops while on vacation is a great idea, especially to help sustain smaller communities.
 It is also a great idea to patronize small businesses in your own hometown.
-That way, you are helping to support the community in which you live in an additional way.
+That way, you are having an economic impact of shopping locally.
 Who would have ever thought that shopping could help support local police and fire departments and schools?